jyahdi-byte/numkit/README.md

     make

 builds every CPU target.
-Run `./heat.exe` to solve the steady-state demo problem, or `./test_advection_exact.exe` to run the advection solver against its exact solution.
+Run `./heat.exe` to solve the steady-state demo problem, `./test_advection_exact.exe` to run the advection solver against its exact solution, or `./test_diffusion_exact.exe` for the same check on the diffusion solver.

 The CUDA targets need `nvcc` and an NVIDIA GPU, which this repo doesn't assume you have locally — run these on Colab unless you